EndPointCorp/end-point-blog/2020/11/09/rapid-tdd-in-julia.html.md

     - If it has been compiled, execute it.
 4. Repeat until the program ends or the user closes the REPL.

-It’s quite apparent that the compilation and type inference happens at a very different time compared to other compiled languages.
+It’s quite apparent that the compilation and type inference happen at a very different time compared to other compiled languages.
 Using Rust, you compile your code just once.
 Execution isn’t taxed by consecutive recompilation.

 The result is quite a big negative surprise to Julia’s newcomers.
 Each time you run your app, there’s a significant slowdown before you see anything.
 It’s called the “time to first plot” issue.
 This is because, for example, a data scientist may want to generate some plots during her “exploratory data analysis”.
 Doing it in languages that are slower on paper — like R — makes those plots appear way quicker than in Julia.